Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 I am totally satisfied with the sound quality.

-As I already told you, this unit has an Ortofon 2M moving magnet cartridge which is one of the most loved cartridges by audiophiles because of its sound reproduction and tracking abilities.
+As I already told you, this unit has an Ortofon 2M blue which is one of the most loved cartridges by audiophiles because of its sound reproduction and tracking abilities.

-The cartridge has a nude elliptical stylus, which means the whole shank and the tip are made from a single piece of diamond, and the amazing tracking abilities of the elliptical shape allow this cartridge to output detailed sound with great accuracy and richer mid-range and low frequencies.
+The cartridge has a nude elliptical stylus, which means the whole shank and the tip are made from a single piece of diamond.
+The elliptical shape’s amazing tracking abilities allow this cartridge to output detailed sound with great accuracy and richer mid-range and low frequencies.

-And, the vertical tracking angle (VTA) is 20° (non-adjustable), which is the recommended setting, and this angle helps the stylus track the grooves better, and thus, the sound quality gets a boost.
+The vertical tracking angle (VTA) is 20° (non-adjustable), which is the recommended setting.
+This angle helps the stylus track the grooves better and boost the sound quality.

-The 3 lbs acrylic platter also helps in boosting sound quality a lot.
-Well, this platter damages the vibrations and makes the sound more richer.
+The 3 lb acrylic platter dampens the vibrations and makes the sound more richer.
 That’s one of the reasons you mostly see me recommending acrylic mats for better performance.

-There is one more thing that I have experienced with the turntable’s sound, there is no coloration added, i.e., no high frequencies or low frequencies are boosted which means you will be hearing the real reproduction of sound.
+I have also experienced one more thing about the turntable’s sound: there is no coloration added, i.e., no high frequencies or low frequencies are boosted which means you will be hearing the real reproduction of sound.

 2) Build quality is amazing

-The plinth is made up of MDF (medium-density fiberboard), which is considered the best material for turntable plinths.
+The plinth is made up of MDF (medium-density fiberboard), which is the preferred material for turntable plinths.

 The aluminum s-type tonearm, better-isolated adjustable turntable feet, and good-quality DC motor speak for the build quality itself.